ludocode/onramp/docs/virtual-machine.md

 ## Opcode Table

 Opcodes are divided into four groups: arithmetic, logic, memory and control.
-Each group has four opcodes.

 Arguments have the following types: